green-dino/achieving_standards/docs/ImplementingAI/Presentation.md

 ## Conclusion

-In conclusion, by assigning specific responsibilities to key roles within our organization, we can effectively implement AI governance and enhance security in data science activities.
+Assigning specific responsibilities to key roles within our organization, we can effectively implement AI governance and enhance security in data science activities.
 This strategic business plan ensures a comprehensive and collaborative approach to address the challenges associated with AI adoption, providing a solid foundation for responsible and secure business practices.